openalea/adel/README.md

 ## Description

-Alinea.Adel (Architectural model of DEvelopment based on L-systems) allows to simulate the 3D architectural development of the shoot of gramineaous plant.
+OpenAlea.Adel (Architectural model of DEvelopment based on L-systems) allows to simulate the 3D architectural development of the shoot of gramineaous plant.